hms-networks/node-red-contrib-kolibri/README.md

 - Kolibri protocol version
 - Project (only for versions >v1.0.kolibri)

+Attention: Logging in with a Kolibri Version >v1.0.kolibri will lock the user to this version.
+It is not possible to use v1.0.kolibri afterwards.

 Optional:

 - Name: Node name that is displayed in the Node-RED flow